@DissipatedEnergy and/or

 function implementing the rotation of an array of thermodynamic forces

-from the material frame to the global framerotate_tangent_operator_blocks_ptr
+from the material frame to the global framerotate_tangent_operator_blocks_ptr: pointer to a

 function implementing the rotation of the tangent operator blocks from